Table of Contents

-Coal has helped power America for decades.
+Coal has helped power the United States for decades.
 It’s also a main contributor to global warming, and has major negative effects on human health and the environment.

 How coal is formed